andr1976/HydDown/docs/MANUAL.md

 : Key hydrogen vessel data [@STRIEDNIG] {#tbl:h2filling}

 [@STRIEDNIG] reports many different experiments.
-In this comparison we will use experiments applying different pressurisation rates / durations using identical initial conditions, The experiments are reported in Fig. 6 and Fig. 7 in [@STRIEDNIG].
+In this comparison we will use experiments applying different pressurisation rates / durations using identical initial conditions.
+The experiments are reported in Fig. 6 and Fig. 7 in [@STRIEDNIG].

 In its current stage HydDown does not directly support specifiying a fixed pressurisation rate expressed as a constant rate of change in pressure / pressure ramp rate (PRR).
-In order to emulate the experiments an orifice model is used with an artificial high reservoir pressure, in order to ensure that the flow is critical during the entire pressurisation.
+In order to emulate the experiments, an orifice model is used with an artificial high reservoir pressure, in order to ensure that the flow is critical during the entire pressurisation.
 This gives a constant mass rate, and translates to a fairly constant pressure ramp rate, although with real gas effects being clearly observable.

 The results of the simulations with HydDown and the experiments from [@STRIEDNIG] are shown in [@Fig:striednig5], [@Fig:striednig10], [@Fig:striednig30].
-As seen from the figures the experimenta gas temperature appears to be simulated very accurately.
-The simulation with the fastest pressurisation underpredicts the experimental temperature slightly.
+As seen from the figures the experimental gas temperature appears to be simulated very accurately.
+The simulation with the fastest pressurisation under-predicts the experimental temperature slightly.
 The main features of the pressurisation temperature profile is a rapid increase in temperature, at the beginning of the pressurisation, where the effects of filling is dominating.
-At approx. 20-30 s the temperature increase levels off to a plateau, where the length of the plateau depends in the pressurisation rate.
+At approx. 20-30 s the temperature increase levels off to a plateau, where the length of the plateau depends on the pressurisation rate.
 The slower the depressurisation, the longer the plateau.
-During this temperature plateau the heat transfer from the gas to the vessel/surroundings balance the temperature increase that would occur if beformed at adiabtic (isolated) conditions.
-When the gas flow has ceased at arrival of the final pressure the temperature starts to drop dur to cooling of the gas by the colder vessel due to convective heat transfer.
+During this temperature plateau, the heat transfer from the gas to the vessel/surroundings balance the temperature increase that would occur if performed at adiabtic (isolated) conditions.
+When the gas flow has ceased, at arrival of the final pressure, the temperature starts to drop due to cooling of the gas by the colder vessel wall driven by convective heat transfer.
 The temperature stabilises at a temperature which is higher than the initial/ambient temperature due to the heating of the steel vessel.
 The cooling of the vessel by ambient air is slower and would require a longer run time to be clearly visible.

 ![Simulation of $H_2$ pressurisation using 5 MPa/min [@STRIEDNIG].](img/Striednig_fillingH2_5MPa_min.png){#fig:striednig5}